 Q: Why might a bus not appear in Bus Tracker?

 A: In addition to situations where a bus goes off-route, a bus might also not appear in Bus Tracker due to a hardware or communications problem that causes a bus to not report in to the BusTime system.
 Generally, these circumstances are rare, but you should be aware of them if providing Bus Tracker data to your users.

 Q: Is there a limit to how much data I can transfer?

 A: By default, the Bus Tracker API has a transaction limit of 10,000 transactions/day.
-This helps us manage bandwidth better (it's not free)—but you can ask us to increase that limit, which we'll evaluate on a case-by-case basis.
+This helps us manage bandwidth and server resources better—but you can ask us to increase that limit, which we'll evaluate on a case-by-case basis.

 Q: How far in the future does Bus Tracker estimate arrivals?

 A: Estimated arrival times are only available up to about a half-hour in the future.
 If you are interested in making estimations beyond that, try using scheduled service data via our GTFS feed.

 Q: Why is some seemingly-similar information in the Bus Tracker API slightly different than what's in the GTFS feed?